awgrover/single-page-app-proof/README.md

 but that storage is associated with the directory where the .html is.
 So, if you put the .html in a different directory, it can't see the earlier data.

+# Goals

+It should be able to be a full app, like a spreadsheet.

+It should be easily installable.

+It should bootstrap itself, acquiring its dependencies and setting itself up.

+It should work offline first.

+The apps should be able to collaborate with other users.

+The user should be able to control exposure of their data.

+More specifically, I wanted it to live in a single-file, and be runnable in the browser by just opening the .html.
+Using pouchdb gives me an interesting storage space, and db(s) for the app.
+It also has a sync feature for collaboration (it has worked over webrtc).
+The same-origin policy of "file:" should allow multiple apps (the directory is the origin, so copy the .html to another directory and it is distinct).

 # Development

 Setup things with more debuggability, downloads and links the js, etc.: